 Are you driving a vehicle without an electronic tag fitted?

-You will need to make payment preferably before travelling or within 3 days after travelling to purchase a temporary pass.
+You will need to make payment either prior to or no more than 3 days after using a toll road.

-Various temporary passes are available and can be purchased by either:
+Various casual usage passes are available and can be purchased by either:

-When purchasing a temporary pass, you will be asked to provide your vehicle's registration number so that it can be recognised by cameras when driving through toll gantries.
+When purchasing a casual pass, you will be asked to provide your vehicle's registration number so that it can be recognised by cameras when driving through toll gantries.

 A convenient option for visitors to Melbourne planning to make multiple trips on any of Melbourne's toll roads over an extended period of time is a Melbourne Pass.
 No electronic tag is required and tolls are automatically charged to your nominated credit card using number plate recognition technology when driving through toll points.
 The pass is valid for up to 30 days and can be extended up to an additional 30 days if required.